ziutek/ziutek.github.io/drafts/go_on_very_small_hardware3.md

 #### The *init* function

 There aren't so much novelties in the *init* function.
 The UART baudrate was changed from 115200 to 3000000000/1390 ≈ 2158273 which corresponds to 1390 nanoseconds per WS2812 bit.
-The *TxInv* bit in CR2 register is set to enable inversion of TXD signal.
+The *TxInv* bit in CR2 register is set to invert TXD signal.

 #### The *main* function